Chrismarsh/CHM/docs/checkpointing.rst

 ==================

 CHM can save the current state of all modules to disk and then later resume from this point.
 The provides a form of checkpointing.
-How to configure this for a simulation is detailed in the :ref:'configuration section <target to checkpoint>'.
+How to configure this for a simulation is detailed in the :ref:`configuration section <target to checkpoint>`.

 The states are stored as json metadata and netcdf files located in ``output_dir/checkpoint/``.
 Within this folder are json meta file named in the form
 ``checkpoint_YYYYMMddTHHMMSS.npRANKS.json``.
 This file provides the list of the netcdf files that need to be loaded for each MPI rank,